Prequalification results saying that WTEI consortium is prequalified in Egypt.

 • Production of other products such as biofuel, charcoal, etc.

-Accordingly, the 92 companies have submitted to either single treatment service or multiple services of treatment.
-Our consortium made focus on waste-to-energy services.
+Accordingly, the 92 companies have submitted to either a single treatment service or multiple treatment services.
+Our consortium focused on waste-to-energy services.

-From total of 92 companies, there were 88 Egyptian and 48 abroad companies.
-To sum up, they offered 155 services in total.
+From a total of 92 companies, 88 were Egyptian and 48 were foreign.
+To summarize, they offered a total of 155 services.
 As a result, 53 companies offering 107 services are prequalified.

 In MSW to energy sector, where WTEI consortium is prequalified, 19 Egyptian and 25 abroad companies are prequalified, also.
-Certainly, there are well-known market leaders as Power China, Suez, CNEEC, CMEC, CNTIC, GS Engineering & Construction Corp., Be’ah Emirates Waste to Energy.
+Indeed, there are well-known market leaders as Power China, Suez, CNEEC, CMEC, CNTIC, GS Engineering & Construction Corp., and Be’ah Emirates Waste to Energy.

-Suez (revenue $20 billion) are experts in water and waste management for 160 years, operating on 5 continents.
+Suez (revenue: $20 billion) is an expert in water and waste management, with 160 years of experience, operating on five continents.

 China National Electric Engineering Co.
-(CNEEC, revenue $14 billion) is mainly engaged in EPC contracting, complete equipment supply, engineering design in the fields of thermal power, hydro-power, clean energy and other industrial projects.
+(CNEEC, with revenue of $14 billion) is primarily engaged in EPC contracting, complete equipment supply, and engineering design in the fields of thermal power, hydroelectric power, clean energy, and other industrial projects.

-China Machinery Engineering Corporation (CMEC, revenue $4 billion) provides complete plant solutions spanning preliminary planning, EPC, financing, and operation and maintenance.
+China Machinery Engineering Corporation (CMEC, with revenue of $4 billion) provides comprehensive plant solutions, encompassing preliminary planning, EPC, financing, and operation and maintenance.

 GS Engineering & Construction Corp.
-(South Korea, revenue $85 million) is recognised as one of the world leaders in the plant EPC business, creating refineries, gas, petrochemical, waste, and water treatment plants.
+(South Korea, revenue: $85 million) is recognized as one of the world’s leaders in the plant EPC business, creating refineries, gas, petrochemical, waste, and water treatment plants.

-To sum up, successful prequalification of the consortium created by Green Tech Egypt, OAK Group Holdings and Waste to Energy International clearly demonstrates our international leadership in waste-to-energy sector.
+To sum up, the successful prequalification of the consortium created by GTE, OAK, and Waste to Energy International demonstrates our international leadership in the waste-to-energy sector.

 Similar Posts